pablomesenn/Caso-2-Diseno-de-Software/README.md

 #### 1. REST, GraphQL, gRPC, Monolithic, or Monolithic-MVC?

-This project will approach a Monolithic-MVC architecture with a hybrid REST/GraphQL API.
-The reason for this approach is first because Zathura plans to implement a hybrid approach using both REST and GraphQL.
+This project will approach a Monolithic architecture with a hybrid REST/GraphQL API.
 REST handles traditional backend operations, while GraphQL optimizes queries for efficient data retrieval.
+The core of the system uses multiple design patterns including Decorator, Observer, Singleton, and Strategy patterns to create a flexible and maintainable system.
+This pattern-oriented architecture will be deployed as a monolithic application rather than microservices.

 In this hybrid model, both would coexist and hadle different types of operations:

 1. REST for Traditional Operations